[Updated, Jan 2020: added link to the video, other minor updates]

 Version numbering.
 Avoid using descriptions of versions such as Project_Offer_correction or Project_Offer_Final as they rarely work.
 A good way of avoiding chaos is using numbers for versions, for example, Project_Offer_v0.2.
 For those in need an even more detailed system a description for a second small amendment to the version 0.3 could be named something like Project_Offer_v0.3_0.2.

 - Koofr tip: So your naming habits weren’t so great in the past and you're stuck with a flood of files that need renaming in the same manner?
 It’s easy to rename multiple files in Koofr.
 Select the files and rename them with the Rename Multiple Tool.
 The options to change the names are numerous and we’re sure you’ll be able to find one that fits your filing system.

 4. Sticking to the system

 This last tip is the most important - all these tips won’t help if you don’t stick to the system you created.
-Make sure you save new files in the same way as the old ones, that you clean up the clutter in Downloads and Trash from to time and of course keep your files backed up and safe on Koofr.
+Make sure you save new files in the same way as the old ones, that you clean up the clutter in the Downloads and Trash folders from to time and of course keep your files backed up and safe in your Koofr account.

 Don’t have a Koofr account?
-Open a free one today!
+Open a free one here.